Algo-Trade-Analytics/monaco-pine-validator/docs/validator-README.md

 ## Key Findings From the Current Test Run

-1. **The validator now ships with a passing smoke suite** – the new tests cover missing version directives, duplicate versions, const reassignment, missing plots, function parameter validation, and negative history lookups so regressions surface quickly.
+1. **The validator now ships with a passing smoke suite** – the thirteen assertions cover missing version directives, duplicate versions, const reassignment, missing plots, function parameter validation, negative history lookups, and new architecture checks that ensure the AST-enabled pipeline stays wired correctly.
 2. **AST parsing remains enabled by default** – every smoke test instantiates `EnhancedModularValidator` without custom configuration, exercising the Chevrotain service and ensuring AST-dependent modules execute.
-3. **Comprehensive coverage is still pending** – the previous 1,021-spec suite remains a valuable backlog reference but is no longer executed automatically.
-Reintroducing those specs will require staged module work and focused fixtures.
+3. **Comprehensive coverage is still pending** – the previous 1,021-spec suite remains a valuable backlog reference that can now be exercised with `npm run test:validator:full`, but it is not part of the default run until the fixtures pass again.

 ## Known Gaps

-- **Comprehensive regression coverage is temporarily disabled**, so only nine smoke tests run during CI.
+- **Comprehensive regression coverage is temporarily disabled**, so only thirteen smoke tests run during CI.
 The remaining fixtures live in `tests/specs/` and should be restored gradually as modules regain feature parity.
 - **Module-level progress tracking is still manual** – we lack automation that correlates smoke coverage, deferred suites, and outstanding rule work per module.
 - **Gap documentation requires continuous updates** – as suites return we must refresh the counts and ensure developer guidance matches reality.